 Luthercare began its work in childcare in the 1990’s.
 As childcare and early learning needs grew among members of area congregations, Luthercare expanded its mission and responded to those needs.
-Luthercare’s first center, Lebanon Valley Child Care and Learning Center began on the campus of Lebanon Valley College, Annville in 1991.
-In 1996, the center moved to 40 S. King Street, Annville and in 2003 became the Emma C. Berger Child Care and Learning Center, through a bequest from Miss Emma Berger.
-Over the next 12 years, Luthercare opened four more centers.
+Luthercare’s first center, Lebanon Valley Child Care and Learning Center began in 1991 on the campus of Lebanon Valley College in Annville.
+In 1996, the center moved to 40 S. King Street, Annville.
+In the years that followed, Luthercare opened several more centers.
+Today, we operate two Luthercare for Kids Early Learning Centers in Lancaster and Lebanon counties.
+They are located in Annville and Reamstown.

 All centers participate in the Keystone STARS Program.
 Keystone STARS is an initiative of Pennsylvania’s Department of Human Services (DHS) Office of Child Development and Early Learning to improve, support and recognize the continuous quality improvement efforts of early learning programs in Pennsylvania.